Scholars in the field of planning, law, and property rights

 Partner with AESOP

-Leonie Janssen-Jansen is the coordinator of the thematic group on Planning, Law and Property Rights within AESOP.
+Linda McElduff and Rachelle Alterman coordinate the thematic group on Planning, Law, and Property Rights within AESOP.
 Please visit www.aesop-planning.eu/blogs/en_GB/planning-law-and-property-rights for further information.

 Partner with ALPS